Financial Opportunity Centers: dialogue with financial coaches, clients & funders

 The Issue: How to create a productive connection between financial coaches and coaching clients at Financial Opportunity Centers.
 And how to demonstrate the intricacies of a financial coaching program to funders.

 Who: Valerie Moffitt is a Program Manager with Local Initiatives Support Corporation (LISC) in Toledo, Ohio.

 What: Nationally, LISC supports Financial Opportunity Centers (FOCs) in many cities.
-In Toledo, there are three FOCs that are run by partner organizations.
-The centers are designed to offer integrated services in an asset building context: financial counseling and coaching, employment coaching, and income support counseling.
+In Toledo, three FOCs are run by partner organizations.
+The centers provide integrated services in an asset-building context, including financial counseling, employment coaching, and income support counseling.

 - LISC uses a financial coaching model in its Financial Opportunity Centers.
 The model is based on work done by the Center for Working Families and the Annie E. Casey Foundation.

 - LISC’s model employs coaches guiding clients to make their own choices and devise solutions instead of relying on prescriptive financial counseling.”A coach asks more than they tell.
 A coach will ask you what you need and then ask follow-up questions so you can figure out how to get there.
 And then they help hold you accountable to the plan or goals you set,” says Moffitt.

 - In Toledo, LISC has 8 full-time financial coaches who work at the three Financial Opportunity Centers.
 Each person has been certified as a financial coach after completing a 40-hour program offered by Central New Mexico Community College.
 Coaches work with about 200 clients per year.
 Moffitt says that, of these, about 40-50 clients will remain engaged for at least 4-5 coaching sessions.